 - KNOW YOUR POWER TOOL.
-Read the owner's manual carefully.
+Read the operator's manual carefully.
 Learn the saw's applications and limitations as well as the specific potential hazards related to this tool. - GUARD AGAINST ELECTRICAL SHOCK by preventing body contact with grounded surfaces such as pipes, radiators, ranges, refrigerator enclosures. - KEEP GUARDS IN PLACE and in good working order. - REMOVE WRENCHES AND ADJUSTING KEYS.

-Get in the habit of checking - before turning on tool - that hex keys and adjusting wrenches are removed from tool. - KEEP THE WORK AREA CLEAN.
-Cluttered work areas and work benches invite accidents.
-DO NOT leave tools or pieces of wood on the saw while it is in operation.
+Get in the habit of checking before turning on tool that hex keys and adjusting wrenches are removed from tool.